EricRops/human-chess-engine/README.md

 - 6 minute screencast of presentation, plus Flask App, WITH commentary: [Youtube Presentation Link](https://www.youtube.com/watch?v=t3KEKx6tMcY)

 ## Future Production Improvements
 - Attach Airflow to continuously expand the database.
-Will improve the user experience and minimize query “no results”
+Will improve the user experience and minimize query “no results,” especially in the endgame.
-- Create another Cassandra table to allow the option of playing as the black pieces
+- Create another Cassandra table to allow the option of playing as the black pieces.